-We've done this before on the chalkboard, but I thought I'd try an even larger version with paper this time.
-I was inspired by this wallpaper (found via Pinterest) but wanted something easy, inexpensive, and not quite so permanent.
+We’ve done this before on the chalkboard, but I thought I’d try an even larger version with paper this time.
+I was inspired by some commercial wallpaper I had found online (unfortunately, the link no longer works) but wanted something easy, inexpensive, and not quite so permanent.

 I love how it looks, though, and plan to leave it up for a while…